Indiana Layoffs — March 2010

 |---|---|---|---|---|

-Topping the list was Ceva Logistics U.S. Inc at its Plainfield facility, reporting 253 affected workers.
+The biggest impact was at Ceva Logistics U.S at its Plainfield facility, reporting 253 affected workers.
 Temple-Inland followed with 97 workers.

-These figures highlight a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
-The Other sector warrants close attention heading into the next period.
+This data points to a easing in workforce disruptions across Indiana, with filings falling below both recent and year-ago levels.
+The Transportation sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Indiana.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Indiana WARN notices, browse layoffs by state, or download the full dataset.